-National Authorities must ensure that all stakeholders are informed of installed Aids to Navigation (AtoN) and markings in accordance with these Recommendations.
+Competent Authorities (AtoN) must ensure that all stakeholders are informed of installed Aids to Navigation (AtoN) and markings in accordance with these guidelines.
 These must be published on nautical charts, in relevant publications and by promulgation of Maritime Safety Information (MSI).

 EMERGENCY PROVISIONS AND CONTINGENCY PLANS